 Please read all policies before submitting your request for a deferral.
 The request to defer is final.

-Once you have been admitted as a freshman for the fall term, you may defer our offer of admission for up to one year (two semesters) for any of the following reasons:
+Once you have been admitted to Baruch College as a freshman for the Fall term, you may submit a request to defer your admission for a maximum of one year (two semesters) for any of the following reasons:

 Guidelines for applying for a deferral of admission:

-- Please note that a student who is offered membership into the Dean Scholars program and defers his/her admission, will be forfeiting his/her membership into the program and all the benefits the program may have, but can return to the College as a general freshman.
+Note that a student who is offered membership into the Dean Scholars program and defers their admission will be forfeiting their membership and all the benefits the of the program but can return to the College as a general freshman.

 It is the admitted student’s responsibility to:

 Submit the Deferment Request form to the Office of Undergraduate Admission no later than May 1.
 Update the Office of Undergraduate Admission on any change of email address, physical address, or contact information prior to departure.
 Adhere to Baruch’s Admission Deferment Policy.
 Return acceptance forms to the Office of Admissions and file FAFSA and TAP by the March prior to the Fall semester in which they will return.

 The College will email ALL deferral students in February of the following year to confirm that they will be returning to Baruch College after their gap year.
 It is their responsibility to confirm their return no later than March 1st prior to the start of the fall semester.
 Students who do not confirm their return will have their deferrals cancelled.
 Their seat for the fall semester is not guaranteed until they confirm their return and receive an acknowledgement from our office.
 Students not notifying the college by March 1 will have their admission voided and will need to file a new application.